European support for climate tech and zero-carbon industry in response to an ambitious US program: why it's important for both the climate and Europe

 They are organizing a new green industrial policy that gives a key role to partnerships between industrialists and states, a far cry from the purely competition-based vision that has reigned in Brussels over the last few decades."

-Jules Besnainou, Executive Director of Cleantech for Europe, tells Sifted that the European program could be more ambitious, particularly in terms of funding, but welcomes the facilitation of permitting.
+Jules Besnainou, Executive Director of Cleantech for Europe, tells Sifted that the European program could be more ambitious, particularly in terms of funding, but welcomes the simplified permitting process.

 The zero-carbon 2050 objective is an opportunity to create thousands of jobs on European soil and avoid importing the disruptive technologies that are being invented right now.